ci-cortesg/fotoalpes-microservices-examples/README.md

 ## Running

-To run the application we run the following command
+To run the application we run the following command.

 ```